Martin Fido

 Martin Austin Fido (18 October 1939 – 2 April 2019) was a university professor, true crime writer and broadcaster.
 His many books include The Crimes, Detection and Death of Jack the Ripper, The Krays: Unfinished Business, The Official Encyclopedia of Scotland Yard, Serial Killers, and The Murder Guide to London.
 He is also one of the authors of The Complete Jack the Ripper A to Z.

 Martin Fido was born in Heamoor, Penzance, Cornwall on 18 October 1939, to Austin Harry and Enid Mary (Hobrough) Fido.
-He attended Truro School and later Lincoln College, where he earned a Bachelor of Arts in 1961.
+He attended Truro School and later Lincoln College, Oxford, where he earned a Bachelor of Arts in 1961.
 He pursued a Master’s degree on the novels of Benjamin Disraeli at Balliol College, Oxford.

-On 21 June 1961, Fido married Judith Mary Spicer, and the couple had two daughters, Rebecca and Abigail.
+On 21 June 1961, Fido married Judith Mary Spicer, and the couple had two daughters.
 After leaving college in 1966, where he had been a junior research fellow in English, he went to the University of Leeds where he lectured in English until 1973.
 In 1971, he spent a year as a visiting associate professor a Michigan State University in the USA.
 Following his divorce from Judith in 1972, he married his second wife Norma Elaine Wilson on 16 December 1972.

 In 1973, he became a reader in English Literature and head of the English department at the University of the West Indies, Cave Hill Campus, Barbados.
-In the West Indies he was active in theatre and educational broadcasting, and during this time he had a son, Austin.
-After he separated from his wife (they would divorce in 1984), he resigned from his job to write a book about science, philosophy and 19th-century literature, but he lost seven years of work in a fire.
+In the West Indies he was active in theatre and educational broadcasting, and during this time he had a son.
+After he separated from his wife (they divorced in 1984), he resigned from his job to write a book about science, philosophy and 19th-century literature, but he lost seven years of work in a fire.